Barbog/deja-website/pages/creation.ministry-of-public-works.en.md

-This is the place for those who are handy with tools and wish to become handier.
+This is the place for those who are handy with tools or wish to become handier.

-<u>Requirements:</u>

-- Ability and/or interest in building things.

-- A functioning level of sobriety.

-- Free time on the weekends leading to the event, after the event, or both ideally.

-  ​

-<u>Duties are pre-event and post-event:</u>

-This crew manages the following responsibilities:

-- Prepares the site in the weeks leading to the solstice.

-  NOTE: we have about 6 weekends prior to the event where the window to get it done is hinged on the weather.

-- Organize transport for materials and tools.

-- Designs and build any of the various posts that will be needed for our temporary village.

-- Stays for strike

-  - kas ir STRIKE?  — tear down and moop patrol.

 <u>Needed:</u>